-Type of Comment • Procedure • Comments bearing on matters of public policy PEQAB Secretariat forwards comment to the Universities Unit (Postsecondary Accountability Branch) The Ministry's Postsecondary Accountability Branch considers the comments as part of its standard public policy review.
-Comments bearing on the review of the application against the Board's crite-ria PEQAB Secretariat shares comments with the External Expert Review Panel (EERP) Any response to the comment from the applicant is shared with the EERP through the PEQAB Secretariat EERP reviews any such comments as part of the regular Review and may address them in the Panel Report.
+Type of Comment Procedure Comments bearing on matters of public policy PEQAB Secretariat forwards comment to the Universities Unit (Post-secondary Accountability Branch) The Ministry's Postsecondary Accountability Branch considers the comments as part of its standard public policy review.
+Comments bearing on the review of the application against the Board's criteria PEQAB Secretariat shares comments with the External Expert Review Panel (EERP) Any response to the comment from the applicant is shared with the EERP through the PEQAB Secretariat EERP reviews any such comments as part of the regular Review and may address them in the Panel Report.

-Please note that while no information about the above review of any public comments will be shared back with the commenting party, the materials received in relation to an application may be publicly requested under the Government of Ontario's Freedom of Information and Privacy Protection Act.
+Please note that while no information about the above Review of any public comments will be shared back with the commenting party, the materials received in relation to an application may be publicly requested under the Government of Ontario's Freedom of Information and Protection of Privacy Act, 1990.